ChicoState/roomiebuddy-ux/phaseI/README.md

 ## Methods
 ### Questionnaires
-Objective: To collect quantitative and qualitative data from a wide range of users to identify common problems and needs regarding household management.
+**Objective**: To collect quantitative and qualitative data from a wide range of users to identify common problems and needs regarding household management.
-Target: Students living together, roommates, family members, etc.
+**Target**: Students living together, roommates, family members, etc.
-Survey format: Online survey (using Google Forms)
+**Survey format**: Online survey (using Google Forms)
-Questions: How household chores are shared, how they are currently managed, what features they would like to see in a household management tool, areas for improvement, etc.
+**Questions**: How household chores are shared, how they are currently managed, what features they would like to see in a household management tool, areas for improvement, etc.
-Distribution: Widely distributed via social media, student groups, online forums, etc.
+**Distribution**: Widely distributed via social media, student groups, online forums, etc.
-Time required: Respondents can complete the survey in about 10-15 minutes
+**Time required**: Respondents can complete the survey in about 10-15 minutes
-Reproduction: We ensured that other researchers could create surveys with the same questions and format and distribute them in the same way.
+**Reproduction**: We ensured that other researchers could create surveys with the same questions and format and distribute them in the same way.

 ## Findings
 ### Survey Results - Questionnaire Analysis